hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Spring 2017

 ## News
 - Aug 25: Slides for the Lego exercise are now available.
-The exercise is given twice but each student will only participate once
+The exercise is given twice but each student will only participate once.
+We will discuss how to do this further on Monday's lecture
 - Aug 25: Slides for Monday's lectures are now uploaded to the schedule
 - Aug 21: The course has undergone three major changes compared to the spring 2017 edition:
 	- The first three weeks of preparation have now been condensed to two weeks.
 Previously, students have asked for more time on the project part while remarking that the first weeks have a lot of slack.
 This change frees time for the project part while allowing as much time for introducing the course content
 	- We have a new project topic which in turns will affect how supervision is handled, see the schedule for more details
 	- The order among the exercises is changed to allow a smoother progression into the lego exercise and also make it easier to define what should be taken away from each exercise
 - Aug 07: A first version of the course homepage is up and running.
-The homepage will be edited as the course evolves but Learning outcomes, Literature and Examination will stay as they are.
+The homepage will be edited as the course evolves but Learning outcomes, Literature and Examination will stay as they are

 ## Course Description